WOTS26-01/26-01_Challenge/index.md

 A: You’ll know that you know when you know.

 **Q: How long will this take?**
-A: Somewhere between a pour‑over and a procurement cycle.
+A: Somewhere between a pour-over and a procurement cycle.

 **Q: Is there a theme?**
 A: If you have to ask, you’re already seeing it.